open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 ### Error handling

-This processor considers it an error when the arriving data has no randomess.
+This processor considers it an error when the arriving data has no randomness.
 This includes conditions where the TraceID field is invalid (16 zero bytes) and where the log record attribute source has zero bytes of information.